-Since we’ve opened the Fire Wife Sisterhood and Honor Guard we’ve seen so many fabulous topics, stories and advice.
+Since we’ve been around, we’ve seen so many fabulous topics, stories and advice.
 And many of you asked “How can I do more?”
 You can keep sharing your stories in a more permanent way!
 We are always looking for guest blog posts.
 Your stories matter and inspire others.

 Do you already have your own blog?
 Whether or not its fire related, we are happy to welcome your guest blog posts and give you links back to your website.